FlexMeasures/flexmeasures/documentation/tut/posting_data.rst

     }

-.. _posting_flex_constraints:
+.. _posting_flex_states:

-Posting flexibility constraints
+Posting flexibility states
 -------------------------------

-Prosumers that have Active Demand & Supply can post the constraints of their flexible devices to FlexMeasures at the following POST endpoint:
+There is one more crucial kind of data that FlexMeasures needs to know about: What are the current states of flexible devices?
+For example, a battery has a state of charge.

+The USEF framework defines a so-called "UDI-Event" (UDI stands for Universal Device Interface) to communicate settings for devices with Active Demand & Supply (ADS).
+Owners of such devices can post these states to `POST /api/v2_0/postUdiEvent <../api/v2_0.html#post--api-v2_0-postUdiEvent>`_.
+The URL might look like this:

 .. code-block:: html

     https://company.flexmeasures.io/api/<version>/postUdiEvent

 This example posts a state of charge value for a battery device (asset 10 of owner 7) as UDI event 203.
+This way, FlexMeasures knows how much of the potential flexible energy services this battery can provide in the near future.

 .. code-block:: json